Skip to main content

 Send the supplier to the registration workflow

-The supplierโ€™s status will change to Processing while waiting for supplier registration and verification.
-Once these steps are completed successfully, the supplierโ€™s status will change to Registered.
-If not successful because the supplier did not complete the process or their documentation was rejected, the status will change to Error, and you can inspect the job history of this document to see the reason.
+The supplier will be entitled to issue invoices as soon as they submit their documentation, and will only be revoked if there was a problem with their documentation.Invopop’s commitment is to review agreement documentation in less than 72 hours.
+However, in practice this will happen in less than 24 hours if the wizard is completed in workdays.Once registration wizard has been completed, the supplier’s status will change to Registered.
+If not successful because the supplier did not complete the process or their documentation was rejected, the status will change to Rejected, and you can inspect the job history of this document to see the reason.

 Supplier registered